-- a.
-The purpose of the International Students Union is to represent and advocate international student causes, to be a resource for international students on the Cornell campus, and to promote internationalism, which would be defined as including, but not limited to, the crosscultural understanding of international life on campus and in Ithaca and the cooperation between trans-national groups and individuals on campus. - b.
-The responsibilities of the International Students Union are - To promote and fund international activities proposed by any undergraduate or graduate student group on campus, as well as leading initiatives that improve and uplift international student life on campus. - (2) To represent, advocate, and liaise with the Cornell University administration for any issues concerning International students, both undergraduate and graduate, at a campus wide level. - (3) To organize and plan events to promote and encourage diversity and cross-cultural dialogue in a trans-national context. - (4) To maintain and prepare the annual budget and administer funds available to the Union to various organizations on campus. - (5) To maintain liaisons with Faculty Committees, International Students and Scholars Office, Students Assembly, the University, and local community. - (6) To foster cross-cultural exchange through: the Union's General Body Membership and meetings, events hosted by the Union, and events sponsored or co-sponsored by the Union - Shall provide a description of how funds are allocated to each organization under their umbrella.

-vii.
-Multicultural Greek Fraternal Council (MGFC)

-- Multicultural Greek Fraternity Council (MGFC) shall receive advising (organizational guidance, staff support, financial, etc.) and programmatic collaboration from the Sorority and Fraternity Life (SFL). - Shall provide a description of how funds are allocated to each organization under their umbrella
+1017 c.
+Shall provide a description of how funds are allocated to each organization under their 1018 umbrella.
+1019 v.
+Haven: The LGBTQ Student Union 1020 a.
+Haven: The LGBTQ Student Union shall receive advising (organizational guidance, staff 1021 support, financial, etc.) and programmatic collaboration from the LGBTQ+ Resource Center.
+1022 b.
+Haven: The LGBTQ Student Union's mission is to enhance the cultural and social climate at 1023 Cornell University and to improve and enrich the lives of the LGBTQ+ and Same Gender- 1024 Loving members of the community.
+This will be achieved through funding, training, and 1025 administrative support for the organizations represented by Haven so they may organize 1026 successful educational, social, and cultural programs and serve as effective supportive 1027 environments.
+1028 c.
+Shall provide a description of how funds are allocated to each organization under their 1029 umbrella.
+1030 vi.
+International Students Union 1031 a.
+The purpose of the International Students Union is to represent and advocate international 1032 student causes, to be a resource for international students on the Cornell campus, and to 1033 promote internationalism, which would be defined as including, but not limited to, the cross- 1034 cultural understanding of international life on campus and in Ithaca and the cooperation 1035 between trans-national groups and individuals on campus.
+1036 b.
+The responsibilities of the International Students Union are 1037 (1) To promote and fund international activities proposed by any undergraduate or graduate 1038 student group on campus, as well as leading initiatives that improve and uplift 1039 international student life on campus.
+1040 (2) To represent, advocate, and liaise with the Cornell University administration for any 1041 issues concerning International students, both undergraduate and graduate, at a campus 1042 wide level.
+1043 (3) To organize and plan events to promote and encourage diversity and cross-cultural 1044 dialogue in a trans-national context.
+1045 (4) To maintain and prepare the annual budget and administer funds available to the Union 1046 to various organizations on campus.
+1047 (5) To maintain liaisons with Faculty Committees, International Students and Scholars 1048 Office, Students Assembly, the University, and local community.
+1049 (6) To foster cross-cultural exchange through: the Union's General Body Membership and 1050 meetings, events hosted by the Union, and events sponsored or co-sponsored by the 1051 Union.
+1052 c.
+Shall provide a description of how funds are allocated to each organization under their 1053 umbrella.
+1054 vii.
+Multicultural Greek Fraternal Council (MGFC) 1055 a.
+Multicultural Greek Fraternity Council (MGFC) shall receive advising (organizational 1056 guidance, staff support, financial, etc.) and programmatic collaboration from the Sorority and 1057 Fraternity Life (SFL).
+1058 b.
+Shall provide a description of how funds are allocated to each organization under their 1059 umbrella 1060

-APPENDIX C: GUIDELINES FOR THE ALLOCATION OF THE
+APPENDIX C: GUIDELINES FOR THE ALLOCATION OF THE STUDENT ASSEMBLY INFRASTRUCTURE FUND